Raidienaty/Raidienaty/README.md

 ### Hi there, I'm Raidienaty 👋

-## I'm a Learner, Developer, and a Challenge Seeker!
+## I'm a Software Engineer, Linux enthusiast, and professional fool!

 - 🔭 I’m currently working on some fun projects while working as a Software Engineer
 - 🌱 I’m always learning anything I can get my hands on
 - 🥅 2022 Goal: Make more mistakes!
-- ⚡ Fun fact: I am a big cubing enthusiast!
+- ⚡ Fun fact: I love archery!

 <br />